CityOfNewYork/patterns-cli/readme.md

 ## Make

 Details about the make script to come.
+For now, refer to the documentation in the [ACCESS NYC Patterns, Developer Tools, Make Script documentation](https://accesspatterns.cityofnewyork.us/developer-tools#make-script).

 ## Optional dependencies

 The following dependencies are optional as they are used by configuration files.
-If your pattern library uses them they will need to be installed.
+If your pattern library uses them they will need to be added manually.

     "autoprefixer": "^9.6.1",
     "chalk": "^2.4.2",